hl7dk/kl-children/input/pagecontent/index.md

 * One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet

 ## Indicator
 A simple form of observation where a whole area of concern is evaluated.
+The value is always a code.
+Indicator is abstract.
+The following describes how the specializations of Indicator is validated.

 ##### Attributes
-* Code that describe the kind of indicator
+* Code that describe the kind of indicator.
-* Value that describes whether a concern is present or not (bemærkning eller ingen bemærkninger)
+* Value that describes whether everything is normal, a potential problem exist, or a problem is present.
+Note that each of the specializations of Indicator, controls the valid values.
 * A reference to the Citizen instance that holds either the parents or the child's information
 * A reference to the Encounter in which the indicator have been evaluated
 * The time of the evaluation